kyma-project/website/content/blog-posts/2019-09-05-release-notes-1.5/index.md

   - "/blog/release-notes-15"
 ---

 The primary theme of the 1.5 release may falsely suggest that the Kyma crew eased off a bit in the last few weeks and got carried away by the relaxing summer atmosphere.
 Nothing further from the truth.
-Kyma 1.5 Lima brings quite a few changes.
+Kyma 1.5 Lima brings quite a few interesting changes.
 Above all, we ensured that all Kyma components are compatible with Kubernetes 1.15.
 We also provided Namespace-level addons configuration and added the experimental function controller module that is based on Knative.
-Read the full release notes for the complete list of improvements offered to you by the 1.5 release.
+Read the full release notes for the complete list of improvements offered by the 1.5 release.

 <!-- overview -->